NeuroAssassin/Toxic-Cogs/README.md

 ****
 ### Information

-The Toxic-Cogs repo holds a bunch of different cogs, some being tools, some being for fun (like simon, twenty (2048)) and some others giving information (sw (Star Wars)).
+The Toxic-Cogs repo holds a bunch of different cogs, some being tools (listpermissions, maintenance), some being for fun (like simon, twenty (2048)) and some others giving information (sw (Star Wars)).
 You can find descriptions of them below in the table.

 [Back to Table of Contents](#table-of-contents)
 ****